Brave2003/Try-in-Splat-SLAM/README.md

 ```
 ## Run
-For running Splat-SLAM, each scene has a config folder, where the `input_folder`,`output` paths need to be specified.
+For running Anonymous, each scene has a config folder, where the `input_folder`,`output` paths need to be specified.
 Below, we show some example run commands for one scene from each dataset.

 ### TUM-RGBD
-To run Splat-SLAM on the `freiburg3_sitting_rpy` scene, run the following command.
+To run Anonymous on the `freiburg3_sitting_rpy` scene, run the following command.
 ```bash
 python run.py configs/TUM_RGBD/rgbd_dataset_freiburg3_sitting_rpy.yaml
 ```